jshirota/PreStorm/README.md

 - no dependencies on IDE tools or XML mapping files
 - no external libraries
 - Xamarin / OS X tested
+- laziness that doesn't get in the way
+- works well with Esri Runtime APIs
 - designed with WPF UI binding in mind (i.e. MVVM)
 - strong support for fluent programming in C# and Visual Basic